-In order to obtain FDA approval for any of our drug candidates, we must submit to the FDA a new drug application, or NDA, that demonstrates that the drug candidate is safe and effective in humans for its intended use.
+In order to obtain FDA approval for any of our drug candidates, we must submit to the FDA a New Drug Application, or NDA, that demonstrates that the drug candidate is safe and effective in humans for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as preclinical studies, as well as human tests, which are referred to as clinical trials.

 Our Phase III clinical trials may not demonstrate the safety or efficacy of our drug candidates.
-Success in pre-clinical testing and early clinical trials does not ensure that later clinical trials will be successful.
-Results of later clinical trials may not replicate the results of prior clinical trials and pre-clinical testing.
+Success in preclinical studies and early clinical trials does not ensure that later clinical trials will be successful.
+Results of later clinical trials may not replicate the results of prior clinical trials and preclinical studies.
 FDA guidelines recommend that the efficacy of new painkillers be demonstrated in more than one clinical model of pain.
 This means that even if one of our Phase III clinical trials demonstrates positive results for our drug candidates, we are likely to have to demonstrate positive results in one or more additional Phase III clinical trials prior to receiving broad label FDA approval for treatment of severe chronic pain.
-Even if the results of one or more of our Phase III clinical trials are positive, we may have to commit substantial time and additional resources to conducting further preclinical studies or and clinical trials before we can submit NDAs or obtain FDA approvals for our drug candidates, and positive results of a Phase III clinical trial may not be replicated in subsequent trials.
+Even if the results of our Phase III clinical trials are positive, we may have to commit substantial time and additional resources to conducting further preclinical studies and clinical trials before we can submit an NDA or obtain FDA approval for any of our drug candidates.

 Clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous requirements.
 The clinical trial process is also time consuming.
-Furthermore, if participating patients in clinical studies suffer drug-related adverse reactions during the course of such trials, or if we or the FDA believe that participating patients are being exposed to unacceptable health risks, we will have to suspend or terminate our clinical trials.
-Failure can occur at any stage of the trials, and we could encounter problems that cause us to abandon clinical trials or to repeat clinical trials.
+Furthermore, if participating patients in clinical trials suffer drug-related adverse reactions during the course of such clinical trials, or if we or the FDA believe that participating patients are being exposed to unacceptable health risks, we will have to suspend or terminate our clinical trials.
+Failure can occur at any stage of the clinical trials, and we could encounter problems that cause us to abandon or repeat clinical trials.